nishant-ranjan28/blog-site/content/blog/Install nodes/index.md

 ---
-title: Insall node in mac and Windows
+title: Install node in mac and Windows
 date: "2020-04-05T22:12:03.284Z"
 description: ""
 tags: ['2020', 'node', 'mac', 'windows']
 disqus: true
 ---
 Node.js® is a version of Chrome’s V8 JavaScript runtime engine.
 It can also be used for developing native desktop applications.
 It has an in-built package manager called npm which stands for node package manager.
-Using npm, one can install packages which run on node.js.
+Using npm, one can install packages that run on node.js.
 All packages are available on npm’s website npmjs.com.

 ![Install node](https://www.dyclassroom.com/image/topic/howto-mac/mac-node-homebrew/mac-node-homebrew.png)

 ### Installing node in mac through brew:
-First we need to install homebrew in MAC
+First, we need to install homebrew in MAC
 - Please execute the below command in terminal to install brew
 ```
 /usr/bin/ruby -e "$(curl -fsSL https://raw.githubusercontent.com/Homebrew/install/master/install)"